 July came faster than I wanted it to this year.
-I had spent the entire semester eating unhealthy foods, occasions that usually involved my debit card, and my activity level had dropped into the category of “lethargic housecat.”
+I had spent the entire semester eating the types of unhealthy foods that usually involved my debit card.
+Gradually, my activity level dropped into the category of “lethargic house-cat.”

 Like many others, I’ve always been skeptical of “fad” diets.
 Calorie restriction, fitness regimens, and the elimination of entire food groups always sounded exhausting to me.
 I could never find a diet that seemed sustainable—and the magic quick fix cleanses and detoxes I read about seemed more like torture tactics designed to elicit confessions from criminal suspects.
 I didn’t want any part of it.

 Initially, when the Ketogenic diet showed up on my radar, I was again skeptical.
 Being used to scrolling past click-bait articles promising weight-loss miracles, keto was always lumped in with other buzzword diets like the Paleo or Atkins.
 Additionally, keto always seemed to be surrounded by words like “caloric deficit,” “low-carb,” and “macronutrients.”
 Yuck.

 However, after noticing that I’d been avoiding my mirror more often than usual, and that my favorite t-shirts had begun to shrink, I decided I could afford to lose a few pounds.
 For the record, I have zero issues with body types and sizes across the spectrum.
 I am an advocate of body positivity, all the way.
 For me, the decision to try something different was more of a personal long-held desire to have a leaner physique with a better fitness routine.

 Suddenly excited and determined to make a change, I consulted the most reliable, credible source available to me.
 Google.
 As it turns out, the Ketogenic diet has caught global attention, being covered by major publications and news outlets for its sudden popularity.